Rise Above Movement

-The Rise Above Movement (RAM) was a militant alt-right Southern California-based street fighting group which has variously been described as "a loose collective of violent neo-Nazis and fascists", white nationalists, white supremacists, and far-right persons.
+The Rise Above Movement (R.A.M.) was an American alt-right militant organization and street fighting group based in Southern California.
+RAM has variously been described as "a loose collective of violent neo-Nazis and fascists", white nationalists, white supremacists, and far-right persons.
 According to the Southern Poverty Law Center (SPLC), it "was inspired by identitarian movements in Europe and it was trying to bring their philosophies and violent tactics to the United States."
 Its members were primarily located in the areas of Orange County and San Diego, and as of 2018, have been variously numbered at 20 to 50.

 History

 The group was started by Robert Rundo as DIY Division (DIY standing for Do It Yourself) before changing its name in early 2017.
 It is described as a "militant racist and anti-Semitic group" and sees itself as defending Western civilization, which they claim is being undermined by "Muslims, immigrants and Jews", as well as liberals.
 Heidi Beirich, Director of the Southern Poverty Law Center's Intelligence Project, said that members of the Rise Above Movement "think they're holding onto the old California, which was white, which was conservative, which was male-run, which was connected to the military ... and now that culture is being lost and they're fighting to bring it back.
 In other words, it's reactive."